-5.9.5 WATER QUALITY

-- 1. Paved parking areas should be designed to provide the minimum amount of paving area necessary to meet required parking standards.
-Permeable paving materials may be considered where feasible. - 2.
-Best Management Practices (BMP) such as sediment traps, evaporation basins, flow reduction devices, and other methods to treat pollutants draining from parking areas and streets shall be installed in the storm drain system for individual projects within the plan area in accordance with City standards. - 3.
-Plan proposed detention ponds shall incorporate similar BMP devices and methods in accordance with City standards. - 4.
-Design of storm detention facilities should be consistent with the City's retention/detention system design standards.
+5.0 RESOURCE MANAGEMENT ELEMENT native compatible, drought-resistant vegetation.
+4. Prior to the development of any individual project area, a master conceptual grading plan should be submitted which identifies the overall grading concept for the project area.
+5. Drainage problems resulting from poor soil permeability should be reduced through development of gravel subdrains and the creation of swales and channels to convey runoff.
+5.9 .5 WATER QUALITY + Formatted: HEADING 3 1.
+Paved parking areas should be designed to provide the minimum amount of paving area necessary to meet required parking standards.
+Permeable paving materials may be considered where feasible.
+2. Best Management Practices (BMP) such as sediment traps, evaporation basins, flow reduction devices, and other methods to treat pollutants draining from parking areas and streets shall be installed in the storm drain system for individual projects within the plan area in accordance with City standards.
+3. Plan proposed detention ponds shall incorporate similar BMP devices and methods in accordance with City standards.
+4. Design of storm detention facilities should be consistent with the City's retention/detention system design standards.
 In general, allowable storage capacity shall be determined by the city engineer.
 Low growing ground cover is recommended around the periphery of the pond.
 Other aesthetic enhancements may be allowed with approval from the city engineer.
+Formatted: Position: Horizontal: 7.08", Relative to: Page, Vertical: 0.15", Relative to: Paragraph Formatted: Font: 5 pt A = .
+5 -15 •/ Formatted: Left City of Dixon Northeast Quadrant Specific Plan April 3, 1995 5-15 Spe Sific Plan Amended January 7, 2025